WHAT IS “VISION” AND HOW DO I MAKE ART ABOUT IT?

 Please see the list of prompts and links below to spark ideas for student work:

-- Because of Covid-19, many of us didn’t get to see our classmates, friends, grandparents, etc. for special occasions throughout the year.
-Do family gatherings look different in your vision of the future?
+- Because we are still dealing with Covid-19, many of us still haven’t resumed “normal” activities.
+Do family gatherings and special occasions look different in your vision of the future?

-- The year 2020 has shown us the importance of diversity, acceptance, and respect.
+- The past two years have especially shown us the importance of diversity, acceptance, and respect.
 In your world vision, what does this look like?

 - We were (and still are) urged to wear masks to prevent the spread of Covid-19.
 Do you think people will continue to wear masks to prevent the spread of viruses and diseases in the future?

-- Travel looked very different this year.
+- Travel continues to be affected by the pandemic.
 How do you envision we will use transportation in the near future?
 In the far future?